A530 Baddington Lane - Weight Restriction

 Baddington Lane bridge carries the A530 Baddington Lane over the dismantled Nantwich to Market Drayton railway line.
 The bridge is owned and managed by the Historic Railways Estate (HRE).

-An assessment of the bridge has identified that it has reduced structural capacity and as a result a temporary 7.5 tonne structural weight limit must be implemented.
-The weight restriction will come into effect on 29 September 2025.
+An assessment of the bridge identified that it has reduced structural capacity and, as a result, a temporary 7.5-tonne structural weight limit was introduced since late last year.

-There is also an embankment slip on the southern approach to the bridge; this will be addressed as part of any forthcoming solution.
+There is also an embankment slip on the southern approach to the bridge, which will need to be addressed as part of any solution.

 Diversion route